Magenic/OrgPortal/README.md

 Apps can be designated as _auto-install_, meaning the system tray app will automatically install the app.
 Or they can be designated as _auto-update_, meaning the app won't automatically install, but the system tray app will automatically update the app when newer versions become available on the server.
 By default the system tray app checks for new apps and/or versions roughly once per day.

+The WinRT client app displays content from a URL, allowing the app to function as an informational portal as well as a private store.
+It also lists private apps available for installation based on information provided by the ASP.NET server.

 **Note:** This solution does not bypass the need to unlock your device for side-loading, or alter the requirement for the appx package to be signed using a trusted certificate.
 You will need to meet those two requirements before OrgPortal will function on a device.

 **Note:** OrgPortal only works with Intel-based devices.
 There is no way to run a system tray app on an ARM device, so they are not supported by this solution.